An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram showing a variety of “almost squares”

-This dialectic between certain and uncertain, unity and multiplicity will guide all subsequent work through compositions that present a variety of square proportions intermixed with horizontal and vertical rectangles of different colors where the square proportion suggests a certain tendency toward stability and unity while the mutable rectangles reopen to unforeseeable multiplicity.
-Between 1920 and 1942 this dialectic between the one and the multiple will follow four basic compositional layouts.
+This dialectic between certain and uncertain, multiplicity and a tendency towards unity will guide the artist throughout his life with compositions that present a variety of square proportions intermixed with horizontal and vertical rectangles of different size, proportions and colors where the square proportion suggests a certain tendency toward balance and unity while the mutable rectangles reopen to unforeseeable, imbalanced multiplicity:

 Layout A